-Paper medical records and claims are a different address, which is supplied in correspondence from the SIU.
+Instructions for sending paper medical records and/or claims when working with the SIU is found in correspondence from the SIU.
 If you have questions, contact your investigator.
+Delays for claim and/or medical record review, and ultimately resolution of an investigation may be delayed if SIU-supplied instructions are not followed.
 An opportunity to submit claims and medical records electronically is an option if you register for an Availity account.
 Contact Availity Client Services at 800-AVAILITY (282-4548) for more information.